hpcc-systems/DataMgmt/README.md

 ___

 <a name="genindex_updateroxie"></a>
-`UpdateRoxie(STRING indexStorePath, STRING roxieQueryName, STRING espURL, STRING roxieTargetName = 'roxie', STRING roxieProcessName = '*') := FUNCTION`
+`UpdateRoxie(STRING indexStorePath, STRING espURL, STRING roxieTargetName = 'roxie', STRING roxieProcessName = '*') := FUNCTION`

-Function simply updates the given Roxie query with the indexes that reside in the current generation of the index store.
-This may useful for rare cases where the Roxie query is redeployed and the references to the current index store are lost, or if the index store contents are manipulated outside of these functions and you tell the Roxie query about the changes, or if you have several Roxie queries that reference an index store and you want to update them independently.
+Function updates the data package associated with the current generation of the given index store.
+The current generation's file contents are used to create the data package.

+This function assumes that a base packagemap for queries using this index store has already been created, such as with InitRoxiePackageMap().

  * **Parameters:**
    * `indexStorePath` — The full path of the generational index store; REQUIRED
-   * `roxieQueryName` — The name of the Roxie query to update with the new index information; REQUIRED
    * `espURL` — The URL to the ESP service on the cluster, which is the same URL as used for ECL Watch; REQUIRED
    * `roxieTargetName` — The name of the Roxie cluster to send the information to; OPTIONAL, defaults to 'roxie'
    * `roxieProcessName` — The name of the specific Roxie process to target; OPTIONAL, defaults to '*' (all processes)
  * **Returns:** An action that updates the given Roxie query with the contents of the current generation of indexes.

+___

+<a name="genindex_waitfordaliupdate"></a>
+`WaitForDaliUpdate() := FUNCTION`

+Exported helper function that can be used to delay processing while Dali is updating its internal database after an update.
+This is particularly important when dealing with locked files.

+ * **Returns:** An action that simply sleeps for a short while.

+___

+<a name="genindex_removeroxiepackagemap"></a>
+`RemoveRoxiePackageMap(STRING roxieQueryName, SET OF STRING indexStorePaths, STRING espURL, STRING roxieTargetName = 'roxie') := FUNCTION`

+Function that removes all packagemaps used for the given Roxie query and all referenced index stores.

+ * **Parameters:**
+   * `roxieQueryName` — The name of the Roxie query; REQUIRED
+   * `indexStorePaths` — A SET OF STRING value containing full paths for every index store that roxieQueryName will reference; REQUIRED
+   * `espURL` — The URL to the ESP service on the cluster, which is the same URL as used for ECL Watch; REQUIRED
+   * `roxieTargetName` — The name of the Roxie cluster to send the information to; OPTIONAL, defaults to 'roxie'
+ * **Returns:** An ACTION that performs all packagemap removals via web service calls.

+___

+<a name="genindex_deletemanagedroxiepackagemap"></a>
+`DeleteManagedRoxiePackageMap(STRING espURL, STRING roxieTargetName = 'roxie', STRING roxieProcessName = '*') := FUNCTION`

+Function removes all packagemaps maintained by this bundle.

+ * **Parameters:**
+   * `espURL` — The URL to the ESP service on the cluster, which is the same URL as used for ECL Watch; REQUIRED
+   * `roxieTargetName` — The name of the Roxie cluster to send the information to; OPTIONAL, defaults to 'roxie'
+   * `roxieProcessName` — The name of the specific Roxie process to target; OPTIONAL, defaults to '*' (all processes)
+ * **Returns:** An ACTION that performs removes the packagemap maintained by this bundle via web service calls.

 <a name="genindex_examples"></a>
 ## GenIndex Example Code